 Isle of Muck

-The smallest of the Small Isles group and the most fertile, Muck has a population of about 30, mainly living round the tiny harbour of Port Mor.
+The smallest of the Small Isles group and the most fertile, Muck has a population of about 40, mainly living round the tiny harbour of Port Mor.
 It has been owned by the same family - the MacEwens - for over 100 years.
-The Craft Shop, Tea Room and Restaurant in Port Mor is open every day during June, July and August from 11am onwards, and most days for the other summer months (tel: 01687 462990 or 01687 460057).

 Isle of Rum